raaxis/nds4ios/README.md

 ------------------------
 ###### Since this apparently needs explaining

-#### Option 1 - Via Safari (All versions)
+#### Option 1 - Via RSTWebViewController (iOS 7 and above)
-1. In nds4ios, tap on the button in the upper right hand corner.
+1. In nds4ios, tap on the + button in the upper right hand corner.
-2. Download a ROM package of a ROM that you own the actual game cartridge for from a site such as CoolROM.
+2. Download a ROM package of a ROM that you **own the actual game cartridge for** from a site such as CoolROM.
 It may come in a zip file.
+You do not have to have any sort of download manager for this, nds4ios will download zip files.
+3. Wait patiently, watch the progress bar, and nds4ios will automatically unzip the file, delete the readme, find the .nds file, and refresh itself.
+Your ROM should show up in the list.
+Magic!

+#### Option 2 - Via Safari (iOS 6 and iOS 5)
+1. In nds4ios, tap on the + button in the upper right hand corner.
+2. Download a ROM package of a ROM that you **own the actual game cartridge for** from a site such as CoolROM.
+It may come in a zip file.
 You do not have to have any sort of download manager for this, Safari will download zip files.
 3. Tap the "Open in..." button in the top left hand corner, and select nds4ios.
 4. nds4ios will automatically unzip the file, delete the readme, find the .nds file, and refresh itself.
 Your ROM should show up in the list.
 Magic!

-#### Option 2 - Via iTunes File Sharing / iFunBox / iExplorer (Non-jailbroken version ONLY)
+#### Option 3 - Via iTunes File Sharing / iFunBox / iExplorer (Non-jailbroken version ONLY)
 1. Plug your device into your computer and launch iTunes.
 2. Go to your iDevice's info page, then the apps tab.
 3. drag and drop .nds files that you have (preferably ones you legally own the actual game cartridge for) into the iTunes file sharing box for nds4ios.